This post may contain affiliate links.

 This awesome homemade floam is SO much fun to play with!
 My kids and I made it in a bunch of colors and had a great time with it.

-After it was done, I gave my daughter some learning mats to use it with.
+After it was done, I gave my preschool-aged daughter some learning mats to use it with.
 I printed some alphabet and number tracing pages out for her to build the letters and numbers.
 I also used the number dot pages from my preschool math set for her to make floam dots for the numbers.

 We made 5 different colors of floam, blue, green, yellow, pink and rainbow!
 Rainbow was my favorite.

 Where to Buy Floam Ingredients:

 Borax is a laundry soap ingredient.
 Many people avoid using this since it is toxic, but just warn your kids not to eat it and to wash hands after playing with it!
 If you don’t want the borax powder, you could try substituting contact solution which also has some boric acid in it and provides the same results.

 Want my letter and number tracing mats to play with your play dough or float on?
 They are in my subscriber library!
 Subscribe to get access & check your email for details on logging in to get this & many other free printables!